 Fix 3: Update Network Adapters

 If Bluetooth is still not working properly on your computer, you may troubleshoot it to figure out what’s wrong and fix it.
-Here’s how you may troubleshoot it on Windows 11:
+So, let’s take a look at the steps:

 - Open the Settings menu.